konst-int-i/mm-health-bench/README.md

 * Sequences: `(n s)` # s is the number of tokens in the sequence

-We offer the option to pass in `expan=True` to the multimodal dataloaders which will introduce "empty" channels if if you want the tensor shapes to be consistent.
+We offer the option to pass in `expand=True` to the multimodal dataloaders which will introduce "empty" channels if if you want the tensor shapes to be consistent.
 This will be matched to the shape of the highest-dimensional modality.

 * Image: `(n h w c)`